Andrew Roberts

 View more

-La Horda (The Horde), 2020, eight-channel 4K CGI video, color, sound; each channel approx. 3–4 min.
+La Horda (The Horde), 2020.
+Eight-channel 4K CGI video, color, sound, 30fps; each channel approx. 3–4 min.

-Videos available at www.vimeo.com/showcase/8325526
+Work available at www.vimeo.com/showcase/8325526

-Installation view at AMEXICA, Institut Culturel du Mexique in Paris, 2023
+La Horda [The Horde], 2020.
+Installation view at AMEXICA, Institut Culturel du Mexique, Paris, 2022.

 In 1989, Nintendo revolutionized the video game industry by offering a portable 8-bit gaming experience.
 Game Boy was the first handheld device that freed players from arcades and family home setups, becoming the quintessential object of desire for kids in the ’90s.
 In Mexico, the high demand for video game devices combined with the elevated cost of imported goods before (and even, after) NAFTA gave place to a prolific market of piracy gaming, including low-cost bootleg imitations, hacked consoles, and a myriad of unlicensed copies sold through informal trade across the country.
 Today, Mexico consumes more video games than any other country in Latin America.